Stereotactic Radiation (SBRT / Radiosurgery / SRS)

 Author: Courtney Misher, MPH, BS R.T.(T)

 Stereotactic radiation therapy is a type of external beam radiation that delivers radiation to a tumor from many different angles.
-This kills the cancer cells or stops them from dividing and spreading.
-Stereotactic radiation therapy may also be called stereotactic ablative radiotherapy (SABR).
+This kills the cancer cells or stops them from growing and spreading.
+It’s also called stereotactic ablative radiotherapy (SABR).

 How is stereotactic radiation therapy different than standard radiation therapy?